 For more details on which forms to submit, please contact the short-term non-degree international student adviser, Carissa McCarthy (at firstname.lastname@example.org) for further guidance.

 28. I have received an invitation letter from a Rutgers department to be a visiting scholar.
 How can I start the visa process and what are my next steps?

-The Center for Global Services at the GAIA Centers works closely with departmental administrators to determine the appropriate visa category.
+Rutgers Global–International Student and Scholar Services works closely with departmental administrators to determine the appropriate visa category.
 Once the right visa category has been determined, your host department will provide information on how to request the right documents for your visa type.
 The center staff will work with your departmental administrator to ensure that the process goes smoothly.

 29. I am coming to Rutgers as an international student or scholar, and I am bringing my family with me.
 How can I ensure their arrival to and residence in the United States for the duration of my time at Rutgers?

 If you are looking to bring your spouse and/or children with you to the United States, the first step is to determine what dependent visa status they will be coming on.
-Please attend a dependent’s workshop offered by the Center for Global Services at the GAIA Centers to learn more about the process.
+Please attend a dependent’s workshop offered by Rutgers Global–International Student and Scholar Services to learn more about the process.

 In most cases, the student will need to apply for an immigration document for their dependents, show adequate additional funding, and proof of insurance coverage.
 If you as the primary visa holder are on F-1 visa status, then your dependents will need to apply for F-2 visa.
 If you as the primary visa holder (student or scholar) are on J-1 visa status, your dependents will need to apply for J-2 visa.